 - Strain the pastry cream through a fine mesh strainer into a bowl (that’s in a bowl of ice to help cool it faster) and stir in ¼ cup of the butter and vanilla.

 - cover with plastic wrap and refrigerate until set, a few hours

 - stir the gelatin into the cold water and let bloom 5 mins

 - Microwave the gelatin until melted, about 15 seconds

 - set aside and let cool slightly

-- Keep whipping the cream until it reaches soft peaks
+- Beat the whipping cream, powdered sugar and vanilla until it reaches soft peaks

 - While beating slowly pour the gelatin into the cream